konradhalas/residuum/README.md

 Arduino Leonardo is a Residuum brain.
 I used this board because a years ago I attended to soldering workshops and during this event we assembled Arduino Leonardo.
-So it's not a original board, but my own production.
+So it's not an original board, but my own production.
 It has ATmega32U4 microcontroller with 32kB flash memory, 2.5kB RAM, 1kB EEPROM, built in USB 2.0 controller and a few standard LEDs and buttons.
 Nothing fancy, but what was more important in this project - Arduino is very easy to use.

 ![electronics](/other/photos/photo_electronics.jpg?raw=true)